 Now there’s already a kick to the chorizo, so take a bite before drowning the tacos in hot sauce.

 Be careful when picking sriracha sauces as many have added sugars, in addition to lots of unnecessary ingredients.
-I think these tacos do better with a sriracha or traditional Mexican hot sauce that is vinegar based.
+I think these tacos do better with sriracha or traditional Mexican hot sauce that is vinegar-based.

-Avoid the smoky and green hot sauces as they may not compliment the other ingredients as well.
+Avoid the smoky and green hot sauces as they may not complement the other ingredients as well.

 The secret ingredient: Freshness